 5. Support Data

-When you contact our support services either through the widget available on our Platform or directly by email, we collect and store data related to your support request and our interaction.
+When you contact our support services either through our Platform or directly by email or phone, we collect and store data related to your support request and our interaction with you.

 5.1.
 What Support Data we collect and why